JmsNxn92/Recursive_Tetration/README.md

 # Recursive_Tetration
-This is the code I used in the paper "The Limits of a Family; of Asymptotic Solutions to The Tetration Equation" The paper is available on arXiv at the link https://arxiv.org/abs/2104.01990
+This is the code I used in the paper "The Limits of a Family; of Asymptotic Solutions to The Tetration Equation" The paper is available on arXiv at the link https://arxiv.org/abs/2104.01990 All code is written for MatLab, but works fine for other languages once translated.
+Nothing specific to MatLab is especially called.

 This repository consists of 5 functions: